gvwilson/sdxpy/src/layout/index.md

    caption="Render blocks by drawing child nodes on top of parent nodes."
 %]

-Our pretended screen is a list of lists of characters, with each inner list representing a row on the screen.
+Our "screen" is a list of lists of characters, with one inner list for each a row on the screen.
-We use lists for this rather than strings so that we can overwrite characters in place:
+(We use lists rather than strings so that we can overwrite characters in place.)

 [% inc file="render.py" keep="make_screen" %]